SogandJavaheri/SogandJavaheri/README.md

 ## 🎯 Goals
 - Improve my backend development skills using Spring Boot
-- Learn frontend technologies (React, HTML/CSS/JS)
+- Practice frontend development using HTML, CSS, and JavaScript
 - Collaborate on open-source projects
 - Work with international teams and gain real-world experience